ncbi/elastic-blast-docs/docs/source/quickstart-aws.rst

 Monitor progress
 ----------------
-To check on the progress of the search, inspect the :ref:`logfile
-<elb_logfile>` and/or run the command below:
+To check on the progress of the search, run the command below:

 .. code-block:: bash

     elastic-blast status --cfg BDQA.ini

-For additional details, please see :ref:`the status command documentation
+At first, it will simply return the word "SUBMITTING", but that should quickly change to a report on the number of jobs and their status.
+For additional details, please see :ref:`the status command documentation <status>`.
-<status>`.

 Once all batches have finished, you can download results as shown below.

 Download results
 ----------------